Treatment for shingles

 Energy stagnation or any obstruction in its path can lead to various diseases, including shingles.
 Improving the flow of energy within the body keeps illnesses at bay.

 During acupuncture for shingles, the acupuncturist employs different techniques, including fire needling.
-This method involves the use of specialized needles that are heat resistant.
-Following the principles of TCM, the acupuncturist works on different acupoints on the body that correspond to the affected meridians, which may include those in the large bowel, thyroid, spleen, and kidneys a.
+This method involves the use of specialized needles that are heat-resistant.
+Following the principles of TCM, the acupuncturist works on different acupoints on the body that correspond to the affected meridians, which may include those in the large bowel, thyroid, spleen, and kidneys.

 Clinical studies show that combining acupuncture for shingles with conventional medications for shingles produces more significant pain reduction, allowing the person suffering from shingles to function normally again.